 Write-down vs write-off

-Write-downs are similar, but less drastic than a write-off.
+Inventory write-downs are similar, but less drastic than a write-off.
 Inventory is written down when an asset’s value must be reduced in accounting, whereas a write-off is when an asset loses all of its value and must be removed from accounting records entirely.

 When to write off inventory